WorldFishCenter/rappseq/site/content/disease-management.md

 Molecular serotyping/biotyping information is used to categorize pathogenic members from different bacterial groups.
 Such information is used to produce/re-formulate autogenous vaccines and is of primary importance to ensure that vaccines cover outbreak isolates in a particular region.

-- Our AquaPathRapIdS reference database and in-built classifiers can now accurately identify multiple serotypes of two major fish pathogens (S. agalactiae and Y. ruckeri).
+- Our Lab in a Backpack reference database and in-built classifiers can now accurately identify multiple serotypes of two major fish pathogens (S. agalactiae and Y. ruckeri).

 ## Are my aquatic animals safe for human consumption? {#human-safety}